Authorities find longest Southwest border smuggling tunnel

 By federal law, U.S. authorities must fill the U.S. side of tunnels with concrete after they are discovered.

-“The sophistication and length of this particular tunnel demonstrates the time-consuming efforts transnational criminal organizations will undertake to facilitate cross-border smuggling,” said Cardell T. Morant, acting special agent in charge of Homeland Security Investigations in San Diego.
+“The sophistication and length of this particular tunnel demonstrates the time-consuming efforts transnational criminal organizations will undertake to facilitate cross-border smuggling,” said Cardell T. Morant, acting special agent in charge of U.S. Immigration and Customs Enforcement’s Homeland Security Investigations unit in San Diego.

-The tunnels are concentrated in an area where clay-like soil is conducive to digging and industrial warehouses provide cover.
+The tunnels are concentrated in Otay Mesa, an area where clay-like soil is conducive to digging and warehouses provide cover.

 The latest tunnel was discovered by Mexican authorities in a Tijuana parking lot for cargo trucks, next to the city’s airport.